aifenaike/Market-Basket-Analysis-InstaCart-Orders/README.md

 Using the extracted features, I created a dataframe with all the products the user has previously purchased, user level level features, product level features, asile and department level features, user-product level features, and information about the current order like the day of the week, hour of the day, etc.  The Target variable would be 'reordered' which shows how many of the previously purchased items, user ordered a particular product.

-Due to the size of the dataframe, I downcast it to reduce memory usage and fit the data into my memory.
-Because StandardScaler needs 16 GB of RAM to function, I picked MinMaxScaler.
  I used CatBoost to handle the enormous amounts of data, because it can be parallelized (ensemble), assigns feature priority, and follows a regular approach for generating models.
 In addition, I constructed a neural network to determine how well this model would perform while ignoring some inherent unpredictability in both of these models.
 I used cost-sensitive optimization to balance the performance evaluation by giving the evaluation metric class weights.

 By adjusting the threshold, I was able to maximize the F1 score.
 For model evaluation, I also used the AUC Score and logloss.
 Below is a performance comparison of both of these models utilizing the classification report, ROC curve, and confusion matrix.
 To comprehend significant features that aid in predicting product reorder, the feature critical plot from the CatBoost model is also shown.
 Both models perform almost equally well, with CatBoost slightly outperforming the other in terms of ROC-AUC.